Elimination Chamber (2015): Background

-The event was held at the American Bank Center in Corpus Christi, Texas.
+The sixth annual Elimination Chamber was held at the American Bank Center in Corpus Christi, Texas.

-Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
-It was previously held annually in February.
+Elimination Chamber is a professional wrestling pay-per-view (PPV) event originally produced every February by WWE since 2010.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.

-The 2015 event was originally scheduled to be a house show, a wrestling show that is not televised, but it was announced during the May 11, 2015, episode of Raw that Elimination Chamber would return on May 31 and be held at the American Bank Center in Corpus Christi, Texas.
-The event was initially replaced in February by Fastlane because many arenas were not able to physically support the Elimination Chamber structure, thus making it easier to book the February pay-per-view event without the structure.
-WWE's other originally scheduled live event for May 31 in Greenville, South Carolina was canceled in order to bring the entire WWE roster to Corpus Christi, Texas, replaced by an upcoming episode of Raw in Greenville for November 16.
+The sixth Elimination Chamber event was originally scheduled to be a house show, a wrestling show that is not televised, but it was announced during the May 11, 2015, episode of Raw that Elimination Chamber would return on May 31, 2015, and be held at the American Bank Center in Corpus Christi, Texas.
+The event was initially replaced in February by Fastlane because many arenas were not able to physically support the Elimination Chamber structure, thus making it easier to book the February event without the structure.
+WWE's other originally scheduled live event for May 31 in Greenville, South Carolina was canceled in order to bring the entire WWE roster to Corpus Christi, with Greenville later getting an episode of Raw on November 16.
 The day after the 2014 event, WWE launched their online streaming service, the WWE Network, and it was announced that the 2015 Elimination Chamber would livestream exclusively on the Network in the United States.
-However, it was made available on traditional pay-per-view (PPV) in other countries, including Bahrain, Egypt, and Germany.
+Outside the U.S., it was made available on traditional pay-per-view (PPV), including in Bahrain, Egypt, and Germany.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.
+With the scheduling of the first-ever tag team Elimination Chamber match at the 2015 event, the rules remained mostly the same, except two teams (four wrestlers) started the match, both members of a team were released from their pod at the same time, and only one person from a team had to be eliminated to eliminate both members of that team.

-In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.